wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_getmempooldescendants.md

 ---
-title: btc:getmempooldescendants \[POST\]
+title: btc:getmempooldescendants - Bitcoin
-description: If txid is in the mempool, returns all in-mempool descendants.
+description: Example code for the btc:getmempooldescendants json-rpc method. Сomplete guide on how to use btc:getmempooldescendants json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters